Our focus on human, social and relationship capital

 Broad-based black economic empowerment (BBBEE)

-We measure our BBBEE score as a group in South Africa, which includes the central office and the seven distribution centres.
+We measure our BBBEE score as a group in South Africa, which includes the central office and the eight distribution centres.
 Our rating in the respective elements is provided in the table below.
-According to the latest verification conducted in October 2017, the group is a level 8 contributor (2016: level 6), with a 10% recognition level.
+According to the latest verification conducted in December 2018, the group is a level 6 contributor (2017: level 8), with a 60% recognition level.

-Over the past three years, the number of black retailers owning SPAR stores increased from 228 to 292.
+The number of black retailers owning SPAR stores increased from 292 to 339.